ABOH, Rome

 Professor Ademowo loves traveling, mentoring and enjoys ‘banters time’ with his wife, ‘Yemisi and children, ‘Damola and ‘Dapo.

-Adeyemi Johnson ADEMOWO
+Adeyemi Johnson ADEMOWO, PhD

 Jude Oluyomi Akanbi is a professor of Old Testament Studies.
 He earned his Doctorate in Christian Religious Studies from Nigeria’s University of Ibadan.
 His areas of interest include the Hebrew Bible (History, theology, and literature), Second Temple Period, Decolonial and Postcolonial Studies with special focus on Identity Construct and Heritage Recovery.